ti-community-infra/rfcs/.github/ active-rfcs/0001-issue-helper.md

 Once we enable external links, we can direct the user or contributor to a web page that we've developed, where we'll use a standard form for the user or contributor to fill out the report, and then we'll use the [GitHub Issue creation API](https://docs.github.com/en/github/managing-your-work-on-github/about-automation-for-issues-and-pull-requests-with-query-parameters#supported-query-parameters) to resubmit the form to GitHub and create the Issue.

-The API looks like this: https://github.com/pingcap/tidb/issues/new?title=example&body=Form Content
+The API looks like this: https://github.com/pingcap/tidb/issues/new?title=example&body=FormContent

 ## TiDB Issue Helper